creativecreatorormaybenot/clock/README.md

 ## TODO

-* Do not use 24 hour divisions in 24 hour mode.
-Instead, draw the 24 hour numbers (> 12) further inwards, smaller, and potentially using a different blend mode (in 24 hour mode).

-  + Add another ring with marks as can be seen in the inspiration.

 * Draw shadows for the slides in `Slide` .

 * Draw shadow for the ball in `Background` (below everything but the ground).